 Low Ropes Course – Balance on low ropes and use a bosun’s chair and other equipment whilst working in a team to develop trust and build confidence.
 Helps to develop balance and coordination and encourages children to react positively to challenges and manage appropriate risk taking.

-Maze Games – Navigate your way to the centre of our maze to find giant puzzle pieces and see if you can find your way back out and make the puzzles!
+Maze Games – Navigate your way to the centre of our maze and back whilst playing teamwork games!
 This activity promotes teamwork and helps improve visual perception skills necessary in maths and writing.
 Participants will develop gross and fine motor skills, hand-eye coordination and spatial awareness.

 Night Line – Put your blindfolds on and work your way around our course using your communication skills.
 This activity increases confidence in a difficult situation, develops an appreciation of the senses and independence (when done on own) and cooperation, teamwork and trust when (when done in pairs).